jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-todo.md

 ### 2022-03-14 Sheet Music Simplificiation

-- [ ] In MuseScore "Load Style" might take care of the following:
+- [x] In MuseScore "Load Style" might take care of the following:
-    - [ ] Thicker lines
+    - [x] Thicker lines
-    - [ ] Bigger notes
+    - [x] Bigger notes
-    - [ ] Removing measure numbers.
+    - [x] Removing measure numbers.
-    - [ ] Removing repeated key signatures.
+    - [x] Removing repeated key signatures.
-    - [ ] Removing repeated clefs.
+    - [x] Removing repeated clefs.
-- [ ] Removing details:
+- [x] Removing details:
-    - [ ] In MuseScore, right clicking an element, then choosing  "Select" may show options that may help with this:
+    - [x] In MuseScore, right clicking an element, then choosing  "Select" may show options that may help with this:
-    - [ ] Removing the big accolades at the left.
+    - [x] Removing the big accolades at the left.
-    - [ ] Removing expression symbols (and pedal symbols, tempo, words, dynamics).
+    - [x] Removing expression symbols (and pedal symbols, tempo, words, dynamics).
-    - [ ] Removing expression bows.
+    - [x] Removing expression bows.
+    - [x] ~~Removing fingering numbers.~~
+- [ ] Other details:
     - [ ] Removing extension bows (and the repeated note).
-    - [ ] Removing fingering numbers.
-- [ ] Other details:
     - [ ] Removing 'announcing' key signatures at ends of lines.
     - [ ] Removing 'announcing' clef change.
     - [ ] Adding measure bars if there are none.